jkphl/micrometa/doc/index.md

 4. [RDFa Lite 1.1](https://www.w3.org/TR/rdfa-lite/) and
 5. [Link Types](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types).

-It is vocabulary agnostic and processes everything including e.g. Microformats, [schema.org](http://schema.org) and all known RDFa ontologies.
-The items found will be returned in a universal format.
+The parser is vocabulary agnostic and processes a wide range of expressions like Microformats, [schema.org](http://schema.org) and the various RDFa ontologies.
+Extracted items are returned in a unified / universal format.

 ### Usage

 #### Parser creation & invocation

-To extract micro information out of a web document you have to create and invoke a meta parser object:
+In order to extract micro information out of a web document you have to create and invoke a meta parser instance:

 ```php
 use Jkphl\Micrometa\Ports\Parser;